pgtipping/Synthalyst/memory-bank/activeContext.md

   - Improved the PDF export formatting with better styling and layout
   - Fixed issues with markdown formatting showing through in the rendered output
   - Added proper container styling with rounded corners and subtle shadows
-- Fixed missing logo.png file by creating a copy from logo-high-res.png to resolve 404 errors
 - Added PDF export functionality to the Interview Prep feature:
   - Created a new InterviewPrepPDF component for rendering the interview prep plan as a PDF
   - Implemented text processing to properly format Markdown content in the PDF